 A Quick Tutorial on How to Open a Sportsbook Account

 - 1. Open the account

 Most betting sites have a similar procedure when it comes to opening an account.
 The ‘Join now’ button can usually be found towards the top right-hand corner of the bookie website, and it is then just a matter of filling in your personal details.
-You will then usually receive a verification email, so you can then log into your account and get ready to hopefully win some money.
+You will then usually receive a verification email, so you can then log into your account.

 - 2. Claim a bonus